Thomas Feuerstein: BioArt

 The project Biophily (1993-2002) dealt with Internet geography and biotechnology.
 Feuerstein realized performative works in Tanzania, Namibia, India, California and Kyrgyzstan.
 In Trivandrum he had a Hindu avatar marry him to a rubber tree, to which his own genes were later added by means gene gun.

 From the end of the 1990s, works and exhibitions with biological model organisms, own body cells, fungi and algae, bacteria and archaea followed.

 In Manna Machines he cultivates algae, which are processed into pigment for monochrome paintings, food and spirits.
-In the exhibitions Psychoprosa, he extracts tyrosine from algae and psylocibine from mushrooms to synthesize a novel psychotropic substance that he describes as a molecular sculpture or ironically as the world's smallest sculpture.
+In the exhibitions Psychoprosa, he extracts tyrosine from algae and psilocybin from mushrooms to synthesize a novel psychotropic substance that he describes as a molecular sculpture or ironically as the world's smallest sculpture.

 An exemplary "patabiological" machine is the installation Pancreas, which feeds and nourishes glucose, extracted from the cellulose of books according to Hegel's Phenomenology of Spirit, to a culture of human brain cells.

 In Prometheus delivered chemolithoautotrophic bacteria decompose a marble sculpture and in return nourish a culture of human liver cells.